-The project execution risk arises from project or change management activities or an ineffective project management strategy and prioritization that results in projects / changes not meeting the expected scope, cost, time, and resources, impairing the organization's ability to operate effectively, including meeting its regulatory requirements and retaining appropriate staffing and resources.
+The project execution risk arises from project or change management activities or an ineffective project management and prioritization that results in projects / changes not meeting the expected scope, cost, time, and resources, impairing the organization's ability to operate effectively, including meeting its regulatory requirements and retaining appropriate staffing and resources.
 Many of our projects are corporate wide, i.e., involve all companies, and decisions / strategies are consistently applied, with global technology being implemented in a decentralized way.
 In view of the large number of projects and increasing complexity, we consider project execution to be a crucial factor in the successful development and implementation of all projects.
 We have therefore introduced a management structure with steering committees for individual projects to monitor project management and progress, including the involvement of Internal Audit.
 Major projects are also monitored as part of the quarterly risk reporting process.

-The business interruption and disaster recovery risk refers to losses from the inadequate contingency and operational resilience planning and readiness in regard to the availability of people, systems, offices, and services due to a system or telecommunication failure, blackout, or other event affecting business activities including but not limited to fire, flood, sabotage, explosion, pandemic, cyber-attack, or theft.
-The main goal of the Business Continuity Management (BCM) Framework is to maintain critical business processes at a predetermined minimum level in the event of an emergency or crisis.
-This involves protecting employees and tangible property as well as safeguarding the assets and the reputation of the Company in case of an unforeseen interruption of the systems and procedures; this includes outsourced services.
+The business interruption and disaster recovery risk refers to losses from the inadequate contingency and operational resilience planning and readiness in regard to the availability of people, systems, offices, and services due to a system or telecommunication failure, blackout, or other event affecting business activities including but not limited to fire, flood, sabotage, explosion, pandemic, cyberattack, or theft.
+The main goal of the Business Continuity Management (BCM) Framework is to ensure that the organization can continue its critical business processes during or after a disruptive event.
+This includes the identification of potential threats that could impact business operations such as natural disasters or cyberattacks, the development of response plans to reduce the impact of these threats on critical business processes, the implementation of procedures to quickly restore normal operations and minimize downtime, the protection of employees and other stakeholders by maintaining important business services, the protection of the Group's reputation and the adherence with legal and regulatory requirements.
 GRAG implemented a globally aligned BCM Organization with Business Continuity Plans (BCPs) for individual units and each location to facilitate the timely and effective return to normal business operations after a disruptive incident.
-In addition to our BCPs, we have IT Disaster Recovery Plans which ensure an appropriate process and set of procedures aiming to recover and protect the Company's IT infrastructure from various incidents such s as natural disasters, hardware failures or cyberattacks.
+In addition to our BCPs, we have IT Disaster Recovery Plans which ensure an appropriate process and set of procedures aiming to recover and protect the Group's IT infrastructure from various incidents such s as natural disasters, hardware failures or cyberattacks.
 BCPs are reviewed and updated at least annually.